theiconnz/leadsapp/README.md

 > ### Testing
 >
-> Specific testing is not available at this staging, <br>
+> Specific testing is not available at this stage, <br>
 > Laravel basic tests for fortify is already available <br>
 > Need to create below tests
 >